Maicon (footballer, born 1981): Roma

 On 18 July 2013, Maicon returned to Serie A after Manchester City allowed him to move on a free transfer to Roma.
 His transfer was made official by Roma on 26 July on his 32nd birthday, with Maicon signing a two-year deal.

 Roma started the 2013–14 season under manager Rudi Garcia with ten wins in its first ten Serie A games.
 He was allocated squad number 13, and made his competitive debut on 25 August in the opening league week against Livorno, playing full-90 minutes in a 0–2 away win.
-On 25 September, during the away match against Sampdoria, Maicon suffered an muscular injury and was replaced in the 35th minute; following the match, it was reported he had a first degree lesion in the right thigh, and the recovery time was around 15 days.
+On 25 September, during the away match against Sampdoria, Maicon suffered a muscular injury and was replaced in the 35th minute; following the match, it was reported he had a first degree lesion in the right thigh, and the recovery time was around 15 days.
 Maicon returned in action for the league match against Napoli, helping the team to win 2–0 at home.
 Later on 8 December, Maicon scored his first goal for Roma in the 2–1 home win against Fiorentina, returning the team to the winning ways after four consecutive draws.

 He started 2014 by scoring his second goal of the season in Roma's 4–0 home defeat of Genoa.
 Maicon made his Coppa Italia debut nine days later in the quarter-final against Juventus, contributing in a 1–0 home win and progression to the semi-final.

 On 13 October 2014, Maicon agreed a contract extension with Roma, extending his stay at Stadio Olimpico until June 2016.